meabed/build-url-ts/README.md

 [![Build Status](https://travis-ci.org/steverydz/build-url.svg?branch=master)](https://travis-ci.org/steverydz/build-url)

-A library that builds a URL, including it's path, query parameters and fragment identifier.
+A library that builds a URL, including its path, query parameters and fragment identifier.
 Works in node and in the browser.

 ## Installation